12th Joint IOS/APB/EACES Summer Academy on Central and Eastern Europe 2020.

 Dates: July 6–8, 2020

-Location: Akademie für Politische Bildung Tutzing on Lake Starnberg near Munich
+Location: Akademie für Politische Bildung Tutzing / Online ZOOM

-Cindy Wittke became leader of the research group “Frozen and Unfrozen Conflicts” at the Leibniz-Institute for East and Southeast European Studies in Regensburg in June 2017.
-From 2014-2017 she was a senior researcher and lecturer with the Department of Politics and Public Administration of the University of Konstanz.
-Additionally, she is an external programme associate of the Peace Agreement Access Tool (PA-X) Database of the Political Settlement Research Programme, University of Edinburgh.
+Cindy Wittke’s research is situated at the intersections of international law and international politics.
+In 2017 she became leader of the political science focused junior research group (Nachwuchsgruppe) at the Leibniz-Institute for East and Southeast European Studies.
+Since 2019 she is also principal investigator of the project “Between Conflict and Cooperation: The Politics of International Law in the post-Soviet Space”.
+This three-year project is funded by the Federal Ministry of Education and Research (BMBF) with ca. 400.000 €.
+From 2014-2017 Cindy Wittke was a senior researcher and lecturer with the Department of Politics and Public Administration of the University of Konstanz.
 Cindy Wittke earned a Magistra Artium (M.A.) in East European Studies (2007) and a Ph.D. in Law (summa cum laude) from the Faculty of Law of the Freie Universität Berlin (2014).
-Cindy Wittke’s work is based on her interdisciplinary background as well as on her previous affiliation with several interdisciplinary research centres.
-These include Governance in Areas of Limited Statehood at the Freie Universität Berlin (2006-2010); the Lauterpacht Centre for International Law in Cambridge (2009, 2010); and the Centres for Law, Society & Culture, and for Constitutional Democracy at Indiana University’s Maurer School of Law (2013-2014).
+Cindy Wittke’s work is based on her interdisciplinary educational background as well as on her previous affiliation with several interdisciplinary research centres.
+These include Governance in Areas of Limited Statehood at the Freie Universität Berlin (2006-2010); the Lauterpacht Centre for International Law in Cambridge (2009, 2010); and the Centre for Law, Society & Culture at Indiana University’s Maurer School of Law (2013-2014).